This Is What Happened When Theresa May And Jeremy Corbyn Visited The Scene Of The Grenfell Tower Fire

 Theresa May and Jeremy Corbyn made separate visits to Grenfell Tower in west London on Thursday after a fire in the building killed at least 17 people and left dozens more in hospital.

-The prime minister spoke to police officers and emergency services at the bottom of the tower block on Thursday morning, during a visit which was kept private.
+The prime minister spoke to police officers and emergency services at the bottom of the tower block on Thursday morning, during a visit that was kept private.
 She did not speak to the media or appear to speak to survivors of the incident.
 Armed police were at the scene.

-Shortly after, the Labour leader arrived later at St Clement's Church and was surrounded by a crowd of local residents who flocked around him as he got out of his car.
+Shortly afterwards, the Labour leader arrived later at St Clement's Church and was surrounded by a crowd of local residents who flocked around him as he got out of his car.

 Corbyn spent about half an hour inside the church, which has been feeding and sheltering displaced people since yesterday morning.